 Play with a black cat at a cat cafe

 Visit one of the Triangle’s cat cafés and play with a black cat.
 Maybe you’ll get lucky and meet your new roommate and best friend!
-Cat Tales Cat Café is 431 W. Franklin Street, Chapel Hill, NC 27516.
-And Purr Cup Café is at 210 Prospect Avenue, Raleigh.
+Learn about three cat cafés in the Triangle.

 Visit Carolina Inn in Chapel Hill